bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

      output values will be provided as an ascii file

 **Time window**
-  Values of analyse period can be smoothed by averaging with the values of the following days. 'time window' is giving the number of days averaging.
+  Values of the analysis period can be smoothed by averaging with the values of the following days given in 'time window'.
-  (default=1)
+  (default = 1)

 Outputs:
 ........

 **Config File**
-  Configuration file use by the CASTf90 software
+  Configuration file used by the CASTf90 software

 **Analogs File**
-  list of analogues days
+  list of analogue days

 **Target netCDF**
-  pressure values as input for CASTf90 for analogues days to be picked
+  pressure values as input for CASTf90 for analogue days to be picked

 **prepared netCDF**
-  pressure values as input for CASTf90 for analogues days to be searched format
+  pressure values as input for CASTf90 for analogue days to be searched

 **html viewer**
   output of the analogues_viewer process for data visualisation

-**modified analogues txt file** output of the analogues_viewer process. input data for viewer generation.
+**modified analogues txt file** output analogue days formatted for the analogues_viewer process.

 Examples:
 .........